JYVSECTEC/PHR-model/README.md

 # Road-Map
 The up-coming updates for the model:
-Initial release of the overview
+- Initial release of the overview
-  Open for comments and feedback from community
+  - Open for comments and feedback from community
-More thorough processes and procedures for each section All the sections will be described in more detail during 2020 Case examples of different solutions for sections Practical examples on how organizations can use the model are provided as case studies during years 2020-2021 Best practices how to involve police authorities will be implemented as a part of the model during years 2020 - 2021
+- More thorough processes and procedures for each section
+  - All the sections will be described in more detail during 2020
+- Case examples of different solutions for sections
+  - Practical examples on how organizations can use the model are provided as case studies during years 2020-2021
+- Best practices how to involve police authorities will be implemented as a part of the model during years 2020 - 2021

+# Contributors
+The model has been created as a part of Finland's Education and Culture Ministry's funded [CYBERDI](https://jyvsectec.fi/2018/10/cyberdi/) project